raspberrypilearning/relax-stretch/en/step_6.md

-## Add control to buttons
+## Add control to the buttons

-Now, you will code the arrow buttons to change the value of `repetitions`{:class="block3variables"} whenever the buttons are clicked.
+Now, you will code the arrow buttons to change the value of `repetitions`{:class="block3variables"} when the buttons are clicked.

 --- task ---